The Sewers of Paris

 Paris has been ahead of most modern cities in waste treatment, and the tunnels have been built to a variety of specific cross-sectional shapes and dimensions.

-The two narrow concrete paths on either side of a central channel allows for the use of specialized wheeled vehicles for cleaning and maintenance.
+The two narrow concrete paths on either side of a central channel allow for the use of specialized wheeled vehicles for cleaning and maintenance.
+These maintenance vehicles straddle the central channel, as they are designed to precisely fit the standard tunnel cross-sections.

 A large tunnel inside the sewers of Paris.